SkyrimScripting/SKSE_Template_GameEvents/README.md

 <img src="https://raw.githubusercontent.com/SkyrimScripting/Resources/main/Screenshots/Setting%20Environment%20Variables/SKYRIM_FOLDER.png" height="150">

-If you want to configure this project to _automatically_ output your SKSE plugin files into your "`mods`" folder (_for Mod Organizer 2 or Vortex_):
+If you want to configure this project to output your plugin files into your "`mods`" folder:
+(_for Mod Organizer 2 or Vortex_)

 - Set the `SKYRIM_MODS_FOLDER` environment variable to the path of your mods folder:
   e.g. `C:\Users\<user>\AppData\Local\ModOrganizer\Skyrim Special Edition\mods`